-I visited the Flight 93 Memorial a few years after 9/11 before the current Visitor Center had been built.
+I visited the Flight 93 Memorial a few years after 9/11, before the current Visitor Center had been built.
 The experience was both surreal and heartbreaking.
-I had the same emotions when visiting the 9/11 Memorial in NYC or the little chapel that stood across from the Twin Towers.
+I had the same emotions when visiting the 9/11 Memorial in NYC or the little chapel across from the Twin Towers.

 9/11 Memorials in Ohio

 This memorial was designed by art students from the University of Mount Union.
 Symbolizing the jagged shards of aluminum rising from the rubble of the World Trade Center, this memorial is the only one in the country made with aluminum debris.

 Silver Park, 2930 S Union Ave, Alliance, OH